 Preventive Dentistry for Orlando Families

-At Sand Lake Family Dental, we believe that our first responsibility is to help you avoid oral health problems and enjoy the benefits of a healthy smile.
+At Sand Lake Dental, we believe that our first responsibility is to help you avoid oral health problems and enjoy the benefits of a healthy smile.
 One way we do this is with preventive dentistry.
-Actually, preventing dental troubles is a team effort among Dr. Maali, his staff and you.
-Together, we can keep your teeth healthy, your smile bright and reduce your risk of gum disease and other oral health concerns.
+Actually, preventing dental troubles is a team effort among Dr. Maali, our staff, and you.
+Together, we can keep your teeth healthy and your smile bright, as well as reduce your risk of gum disease and other oral health concerns.

 Brushing & Flossing Tips

-- Always use a soft-bristle tooth brush and fluoride toothpaste
+- Always use a toothbrush that has soft bristles and toothpaste that is fluoridated.

 Other steps you can take at home to prevent dental problems include eating a healthy diet and scheduling regular checkups with Dr. Maali.